AutomationD/wimaging/doc/wimaging.md

 - `./tools` - files and utilities witch are injected to the WIM files are located here

 ## I. Setup your "Technician Computer"
-Plan on with operating systems / images you want to serve.
+Plan on which operating systems / images you want to serve.
 For a list of possible choices see `./inc/Config.ps1.sample`.
 If your OS is not listed, it is quite easy do add new ones, see further below.